tksnn/KofusaiLauncher2020/README.md

 # KofusaiLauncher2020
 This is Launcher Program for 2020 Online Kofusai in Waseda High School.
+## Caution
+- This Program use TCP Networking by Port 51126 to Server Program.<br>
+- If you do not want to use network communication, set it from Config.
 ## Library
 - C++17 ver.VS2020<br>
 - [OpenSiv3D ver.0.4.3](https://github.com/Siv3D/OpenSiv3D)<br>